FAQ Section Prompts: 12 Templates for High-Converting Product FAQs

 A bad FAQ is a wall of corporate questions nobody asked.
-A good FAQ is a conversion tool — it pre-empts the 5 objections that almost stop the purchase.
-The Prompt has to mine real questions, not invent flattering ones.
+A good FAQ is a conversion tool: it pre-empts the five objections that almost stop the purchase.
+The prompt has to mine the questions buyers actually type, not invent flattering ones.

 Who this is for

-SaaS founders writing landing pages, e-commerce sellers building PDPs, support leads turning tickets into a public FAQ, content marketers improving help-center SEO.
+SaaS founders writing landing pages, e-commerce sellers building PDPs, support leads turning tickets into a public FAQ, and content marketers chasing AI-search citations.
+If you’re writing a glossary or a full knowledge base, that’s a different format; these prompts are for the short, high-intent FAQ that sits below your pricing or product copy.

 Every FAQ-section prompt should carry six elements:

-- Voice: brand voice or author voice with 2-3 anchor adjectives.
+• Voice: brand or author voice with 2-3 anchor adjectives.

-- Examples: 1-2 examples of the tone you want — best lever for matching voice.
+• Examples: one or two samples of the tone you want; the strongest lever for matching voice.

 Best for